GoteoFoundation/goteo-api-doc/docs/api-doc/1_home.md

 ## Authentication

-This API uses Http authentication, please get your **user** and **password** from your activity dashboard in [http://goteo.org/dashboard/activity/apikey](http://goteo.org/dashboard/activity/apikey)
+This API requires authentication, please referer to the [Authentication section](/doc/security/#authentication) for details.

 ## Quick start: Basic usage

-Once you have your user/key, you can make petitions.
+If you have a user/key, you can make petitions to some endpoints.
 Here are few examples:

-### CURL example from a command line:
+### CURL example from the command line:

 ```bash
 curl -i  --basic --user "user:key" {{ site.apiurl }}/reports/money/